• Home

 Tesla has been pulling away from its roots as a carmaker recently, in favor of autonomous software and robotics.
 “It’s time to basically bring the Model S and X programs to an end with an honorable discharge, because we’re really moving into a future that is based on autonomy,” Musk said.

-Musk said that Tesla was operating 500 robotaxis across both Austin and San Francisco, and he said that it was conducting “randomly selected paid rides” with no safety driver in Austin, though it’s unclear at this time how many unsupervised rides have taken place.
-For the first time, Tesla shared this quarter how many of its customers were purchasing its Full Self Driving (FSD) software.
-There were 1.1 million subscriptions in 2025, up from 800,000 in 2024.
+Musk noted that Tesla was operating 500 robotaxis across both Austin and San Francisco, and he said that it was conducting “randomly selected paid rides” with no safety driver in Austin, though it’s unclear at this time how many unsupervised rides have taken place.
+For the first time, Tesla shared this quarter how many of its customers were purchasing its Full Self Driving (FSD) software: There were 1.1 million subscriptions in 2025, up from 800,000 in 2024.

-Musk has been making promises on autonomy for over a decade, though he has been far behind in his timelines and the company has yet to deliver much profit from this line of its business.
+Musk has been making promises on autonomy for over a decade, though he has been far behind in his timelines and the company has yet to deliver much profit from this line of business.
 On Wednesday’s earnings call, CFO Vaibhav Taneja said of Tesla’s robotaxi fleet that, because Tesla was still in the “early phase” of its fleet deployment and still doing a lot of validation and testing, the “revenue and cost per mile metrics are not meaningful to discuss at the moment.”

 Taneja also talked up the investment in xAI, noting that Grok, the chatbot made by xAI, was already in use across Tesla’s fleet.
 “Today, if you look at Tesla vehicles, we are using Grok in there,” he said.